synapsec-ai/llm-defender-subnet/README.md

 ```
 You can optionally provide --subtensor.network, --subtensor.chain_endpoint and --logging.debug arguments.
 If you provide the logging.* argument, make sure it is the last argument you provide.

 If you are running Miner and Validator with same hotkey, you need to set the `--miner_set_weights` to False.
-The parameter defaults to True.
+The parameter defaults to False.

 Run auto-updater (only one instance needs to be running even if you have multiple PM2 instances active on the same machine):
 ```